 Trace metals.
-The MDLs for aluminum, antimony, arsenic, barium, beryllium, cadmium, chromium, copper, iron, lead, mercury, nickel, selenium, silver, and zinc could be determined on a certified reference material or be calculated from a spiked clean matrix.
+The MDLs for aluminum, antimony, arsenic, barium, beryllium, cadmium, chromium, copper, iron, lead, mercury, nickel, selenium, silver, and zinc should be determined on a certified reference material or be calculated from a spiked clean matrix.

-Reporting Levels
+Reporting levels

-In the Bight'08 program, each laboratory will report results down to their established Method Detection Limits (MDLs).
-Each laboratory's MDL must be at or below the concentrations listed in Table 9.
+In the Bight '13 program, each laboratory will report results down to at least their established reporting limits.
+Each laboratory RL must be at or below the concentrations listed in Table 5-1.
+Results should be flagged if the they are between the RL and the MDL.

-Calibration Verification
+Calibration verification